altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - rpivMap:<pivId> <str>: maps the id of an uploaded piv to the id of its local counterpart - the converse of `pivMap`
 - showSelectAllButton(Local|Uploaded): if `undefined`, the button will not show; if `true`, it will show the "select all" button; if set to `false`, it will show the "unselect all" button.
 - showButtons(Local|Uploaded) (boolean): if true, shows buttons to perform actions in LocalView/UploadedView
+- showDeleteAndShareCarrousel (bool): if set, the delete & share buttons are shown in CarrouselView
+- showTagsCarrousel (bool): if set, tags are shown in CarrouselView
 - swiped(Local|Uploaded) (boolean): controls the swipable tag list on LocalView/UploadedView
 - tagFilter(Local|Uploaded) <str>: value of filter of tagging modal in LocalView/UploadedView
 - tagFilterCarrousel <str>: value of filter of tagging modal in CarrouselView